-You do not need a VPN for every day online engagements.
-The web as a whole as become more secure over the past ten years.
+You do not need a VPN for everyday online engagements.
+The web as a whole as becoming more secure over the past ten years.

 There are legitimate reasons, and parts of this world, where leveraging encryption technology like a VPN is a necessity (think communist regimes and dictatorships).
 If this applies to you, then you should ignore everything in this article as privacy is absolutely your top concern.
 But I do challenge you to think about whether a VPN will help you achieve your desired end state.
 If what you are doing is truly has the ability to cause you harm, then you should be considering platforms that truly offer you anonymity like TOR, or other similar networks.

-For those in western societies, however, the arguments are marketing tactics that takes advantage of a users ignorance on how the technology works and need to feel safe online.
+For those in western societies, however, the arguments are marketing tactics that take advantage of a user’s ignorance on how the technology works and the need to feel safe online.
 It abuses emotional sentiment around the need for things like “security” and “privacy”.

 Who doesn’t want to be safe on the web, or ensure that people are not seeing their data?
 A majority of the web is “secure,” and privacy is a big, complicated, subject.
 I would spend more time worrying about what companies like Google, Facebook, and others are doing with the data they are collecting than whether an ISP can see the domain you visited.